 Once all of the eggs are filled, have the kids hide the eggs and have parents try to find them.
 Any eggs that are not found in a certain time limit are the ones that kids get to keep.

-#10 – Scrambled Easter Egg Hunt
+14 – Scrambled Egg Hunt

 Pick out some bigger prizes (like any of these) and print out the names of those prizes on a sheet of paper (e.g., Movie Night) with each prize printed in a different color egg.

 Cut out each of the letters from the prizes and put one letter in each egg that you hide.
+Then have players have to find the letters in the eggs to spell out and win the prizes!
+Get all the details for this scrambled egg hunt or watch the viral video on Instagram here.

-#15 – Egg Toss Egg Hunt
+15 – Egg Toss Egg Hunt

 Any of these three egg toss game ideas work great as part of an Easter egg hunt because it’s all about collecting as many Easter eggs as possible!
 There are three different variations you can choose from: